Google search engine

 Nearly three decades later, on June 14, 1924, South Africa again succumbed to England, this time at Edgbaston, Birmingham.
 In the second innings, the South African team was dismissed for 30 runs in 12.3 overs at a run rate of 2.40.

 Arthur Gilligan wreaked havoc with his pace bowling, capturing 6 wickets for 7 runs.
 Helping him was Maurice Tate, who finished with 4 wickets for 12 runs.
-The match was a testament to England’s dominance in that era.
 They won the match by an innings and 18 runs.

 4. South Africa – 35 vs. England (1899)